1lliter8/yesand/README.md

 ## To do

-- [ ] Add API to return prompts selected at any dir depth for max flexibility
+- [ ] Add API to return prompts selected at any dirnode depth for max flexibility
 - [ ] Add API key object
 - [ ] Add user model and authentication